Stock dove: Etymology

 The common name stock dove, attested from 1340 as "stok-dowe", has caused some confusion about the origins of this bird.
-The modern usage of the word "stock" might imply that the bird has been tamed and kept as stock for food and merchandise, leading to the belief that this bird is a hybrid breed with its origins in human aviaries; however, this is not the case.
-The word "stock" in the common name of this species refers not to the stock of trade, but comes from the Old English stocc meaning "stump, post, stake, tree trunk, log".
+The word "stock" in the common name of this species comes from the Old English stocc meaning "stump, post, stake, tree trunk, log".
 Therefore, "stock dove" means roughly "a dove which lives in hollow trees".

 An exercise to give all of the world's birds a standard, international-use English name led to a proposal in 1988 to rename the species as "stock pigeon" for systematic reasons (so that all Columba species were "pigeons" rather than "doves").
 This was taken up in the 7th edition of the British List in 2006 alongside the traditional vernacular name stock dove.
-However, later in 2006 the International Ornithological Congress (now the International Ornithological Union) published the first output from their standardised English name project, in which stock pigeon was dropped in favour of stock dove, and this was adopted in the 8th edition of the British List in 2013.
+However, in 2006, the International Ornithological Congress (now the International Ornithological Union) published the first results of their standardised English names project, in which stock pigeon was replaced with stock dove, and this change was adopted in the eighth edition of the British List in 2013.

 The genus name Columba is the Latin word meaning "pigeon, dove", whose older etymology comes from the Ancient Greek κόλυμβος (kolumbos), "a diver", from κολυμβάω (kolumbao), "dive, plunge headlong, swim".
 Aristophanes (Birds, 304) and others use the word κολυμβίς (kolumbis), "diver", for the name of the bird, because of its swimming motion in the air.